 Bob Gordon, MPH, serves as Project Director for the California LGBT Tobacco Education Partnership.
-He also co-facilitates The Last Drag, a free stop-smoking program for the LGBT community in San Francisco.
 As Co-Chair of the San Francisco Tobacco Free Coalition, Bob helped organize San Francisco’s Menthol and Flavored Tobacco ordinance and San Francisco’s Tobacco 21 ordinance and previously was key to the passage of the first tobacco-free pharmacy ordinance in the United States.
 Mr. Gordon continues supporting the San Francisco Tobacco Free Coalition in a new, advisory, Emeritus Chair role.
 Bob has been honored with a number of awards for his work, including the 2013 Community-Based Leadership Award from the Alcohol Tobacco and Other Drugs Section of the American Public Health Association and the 2013 Community Activist Award from the American Legacy Foundation.